enebular/docs/en/Releases/index.md

 #### A Redesigned Management Console
 The management console (dashboard) has been renewed and is now easier to understand.
-Its usability has been improved with, for example, the ability to deplow flows directly from the management console.
+Its usability has been improved with, for example, the ability to deploy flows directly from the management console.

 #### Expansion of Deployable Devices
 In addition to the cloud environments and gateways supported up until now, flow deployment to Arm Mbed compatible microcontroller boards is now also supported.
 For the gateway agent, please refer to the [enebular-agent version 2.0.0 release notes](#enebular-agent).
 For the microcontroller agent, please refer to the [enebular-edge-agent version 0.9.0 release notes](#enebular-edge-agent).